surj-bains/fluxcd-shared-services/README.md

 ## Components

+- flux workloads and resources provided by FluxCD
+- base default and base resources
-- Releases for FluxCD HelmReleases
+- releases for FluxCD HelmReleases
-- Workloads for Kubernetes workloads
+- workloads for Kubernetes workloads